CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 > 2b1.
 Linenux shows error that no tasks were found.
 > Use Case ends.

-##### *Use Case 4: Add reminder to task*

-*MSS*

-1. User requests to add reminder to task, providing search parameters for task.
-2. Linenux searches for the task (See Use Case for commands with search).
-3. Linenux adds reminder to the found task and shows message indicating successful add, including details of reminder and task that reminder was added to.
-Use Case ends.

 ##### *Use Case 5: Delete task*